-Lapses before the withdrawal period must be those of the insurer including the 40% margin while lapses during the withdrawal period must be modified.
+Lapses before the withdrawal period must be those of the insurer including the prescribed margin.
+The insurer's Best Estimate Assumption including the prescribed margin is used at the beginning of the withdrawal period and converges linearly to a lapse rate of 1% 10 years after the start of the withdrawal period.
+The rate remains at 1% for the next 5 years, after which it becomes zero.
+If the client's surrender value becomes nil during the withdrawal period, the lapse rate should be set to zero as of that point in time.
+40% margin while lapses during the withdrawal period must be modified.
 The insurer's Best Estimate Assumption including the 40% margin is used at the beginning of the withdrawal period and moves on a straight line basis to reach a lapse rate of 0.5% 10 years after the start of the withdrawal period.
 The 0.5% rate is then maintained for the next 5 years, after which it becomes zero.
 If the client's surrender value becomes nil during the withdrawal period, the lapse rate must be zero as of that point in time.

-The amount used in the assumption for the client's periodic withdrawal during the withdrawal period must be the maximum guaranteed withdrawal set out in the policy.
+Furthermore, tThe amount used in the assumption for the client's periodic withdrawal during the withdrawal period must be the maximum guaranteed withdrawal set out in the policycontract.